 Live foods are generally able to entice shy or reluctant feeders to dine.

 Because of their size, shape, and armored appearance, it is hard to know if your Pipe fish care has been sufficient.
 With most other saltwater fish species, you can tell right away if an individual is malnourished or otherwise not getting enough to eat, but that may be a lot more difficult to notice, with pipefish.

 An individual could be malnourished and it would be difficult to notice until the problem is completely out of control.
 As such, it is important to properly feed them and watch their eating habits closely to ensure they are getting enough nutrition

 Raising your own copepods is a viable option.
 Also, keeping a variety of reproducing clean-up crew species can help add “food” to your tank.
-Pipefish will happily snack on shrimp, crab, snail and worm larva floating around in the tank.
-Safe frozen options include frozen mysis and frozen cyclop-eeze.
-Frozen food should be provided once a day if you are able to ween the fish over.
+Pipe fish will happily snack on shrimp, crab, snail, and polychaete larva floating around in the tank.

 Their picky eating habits coupled with how easy it is to accidentally starve them is one of the main reasons they are considered “expert only” fish by many hobbyists.
 Their food requirements affect most of the aspects of their care.

 A well-established tank with lots of living rock and a healthy microfauna population is a minimum requirement for your pipefish.
 They don’t require a lot of space/volume, so a 20-gallon tank should suffice.

 Because they are poor swimmers they need a tank with gentle currents for them to get around on.
 Fantails are considered to be the best of the Pipe fish in regard to swimming because of their large fantail, but they are still at the mercy of the current.